harveybc/preprocessor/README_CrISP_DM.md

 ## 4. Modeling

 Having all the resulting features of the data preparation, select the most suitable estimation model for the required training signal.
-Model election implies the configuration of hyperparameters and training of the models with preprocessed data trying to aproximate the training signal.
+Model selection implies the configuration of hyperparameters and training of the models with preprocessed data trying to aproximate the training signal.
 Models to test: SVM, ANN, CNN, and others.

 ### Error Measurements: